dstackai/dstack/README.md

 * **Reusable artifacts:** Save data, models, and environment as workflows artifacts, and reuse them across projects.
 * **Built-in containers:** Workflow containers are pre-built with Conda, Python, etc. No Docker is needed.

-> The `dstack` CLI automatically tracks your current Git revision and uncommitted local changed.
->
-> You can use the `dstack` CLI from both your IDE and your CI/CD pipelines.
+You can use the `dstack` CLI from both your IDE and your CI/CD pipelines.
->
+The `dstack` CLI automatically tracks your current Git revision, including uncommitted local changes.

 > For debugging purposes, you can run workflow locally, or attach to them interactive dev environments (e.g. VS Code, and JupyterLab).